Roestdev/hebrew_accents/DESIGN.md

 # Basis of the design

-The classification of emphases as described in the book by Mark D. Futato, Sr. will serve as the basis for design.
-The reason is that this book is recently published (2020) and it is on my bookshelf.
+The classification of accents as described in the book by Mark D. Futato, Sr. will serve as the basis for design.
+The reason is that this book is recently published (2020) and it is on my bookshelf :-)

 The above will be supplemented with the following:

-- the accent called `Mayela`, which is mentioned in the "Biblia Hebraica Stuttgartensia" which is a cornerstone of biblical scholarship.
+- the accent called `Mayela`, which is mentioned in the `Biblia Hebraica Stuttgartensia` which is a cornerstone of biblical scholarship.

 - a correction for the errors regarding the Unicode characters `HEBREW ACCENT ZARQA` and `HEBREW ACCENT ZINOR` as mentioned by Helmut Richter.

 - some minor transliteration adaptions.

+#### Note

+My preference is for the ranking and group classification as used in the `Biblia Hebraica Stuttgartensia`.

+Unfortunately, so far I have not seen a document describing the classification of disjunctives for the prosa.

+Should this be the case in the future it will be incorporated into the implmentation.